 English is basically non-existent outside of the larger Wakhi towns such as Ishkashim, Khandood, Qala-e-Panja, and Sarhad-e-Broghil.
-Fortunately each of these places have a few English speakers, and they’re typically the ones who the own guesthouses.
+Fortunately, each of these places have a few English speakers, and they’re typically the ones who own the guesthouses.

 Wakhi people are usually able to speak Dari (Afghan Farsi), and Wakhi.
 The Kyrgyz men in the Little Pamir can speak Dari and Kyrgyz, and the Kyrgyz women can only speak Kyrgyz.

 Without a proper guide, you won’t be able to have deep conversations with most people in the Wakhan Corridor.
 Consider learning some Dari and/or Kyrgyz before going.
 Russian is basically useless here (at least from what I saw).